Screen Sharing Using Browser App – Windows, Mac, Linux and Chromebook

 Safari allows only one WebRTC instance at a time.
 If another application (e.g., Google Meet or any web conferencing app) is using WebRTC, Safari will not support screen sharing via Zoapi.

-Zoapi supports sharing over the internet to bypass network limitations (e.g., different networks or VPN restrictions).
+Zoapi supports sharing over the cloud to bypass network limitations (e.g., different networks or VPN restrictions).
 This feature is disabled by default—contact your IT team to enable it if needed.